Make ladyfinger cookies for Tiramisu, a snack topped with powdered sugar, or dipped in chocolate. These are delicious, sweet, and easy to make!

 Pinch of salt – Even though this is a dessert, a pinch of salt will enhance the flavors and balance the sweetness.
 Don’t skip it.

-Powdered sugar for dusting (optional) – Also known as confectioners sugar.
+Powdered sugar for dusting (optional) – Also known as icing sugar or confectioners sugar.
 Bring this ingredient out if you’re making these to eat just as Italian cookies.

 *see recipe card for detailed measurements